-The purpose of building improvements discussions when applicable is to inform the intended users of the improvements' functional utility and desirability.
+When applicable, the purpose of building improvements discussions is to inform the intended users of the improvements' functional utility and desirability.

-The purpose of the highest-and-best-use analysis was to evaluate the effects of legal constraints, physical characteristics, external forces, growth and use trends, and other market considerations thought to influence the highest use of the study property.
+The purpose of the highest-and-best-use analysis was to evaluate the effects of legal constraints, physical characteristics, external forces, growth, and use trends, and other market considerations thought to influence the highest use of the study property.

-The purpose of the Larger Parcel-A test was to determine those properties with unity of title/ownership, contiguity/proximity, and unity of use that the takings may affect.
+The purpose of the Larger Parcel test was to determine those properties with unity of title/ownership, contiguity/proximity, and unity of use that the takings may affect.

-Accordingly, all information presented thus far is important because it helped to establish the types of relevant market data and to determine the applicable valuation approaches.
+Accordingly, all information presented thus far is important because it helped establish the types of relevant market data and determine the applicable valuation approaches.